-Removing caulk can be a messy experience, and lead to a lengthy amount of time spent if not done correctly.
+Removing caulk can be a messy experience, and if it's not done correctly, you can spend a lengthy amount of time on it.
 Here are a few tips to make removing caulk less of a hassle.

 First thing to do is to purchase or gather the items you will need to neatly and effectively remove the caulk.